-There comes a point when every beginning guitar player will come to a crossroads of sorts in regard to developing their playing skills.
+There comes a time when every beginner guitar player will need to consider how to level up their playing skills.
 Sure, it’s easy to learn how to play songs by reading chord charts and guitar tablature.
-And – truthfully – for some players that’s more than good enough.
+And for some players, that’s more than enough.

 Others may want to explore all that playing guitar has to offer and further develop their skills to an advanced level.
-One of the best ways to kick start that into high gear is to learn all of the notes on the fretboard.
-Knowing what notes you are playing is a large part of having a greater understanding of overall music theory and moving up to the next phases in your playing career.
+One of the best ways to kickstart your guitar playing into high gear is to learn all of the notes on the fretboard, also known as the fingerboard.
+Knowing what notes you are playing is a large part of having a greater understanding of overall music theory.
+Spending some time learning the guitar fretboard and notes is a good way to go when moving up to the next phases of your playing career.

 What may seem like a daunting task really can be made much easier, thanks to a few tips and tricks.

-Before we get into what we can do to make learning the notes on the fretboard go a lot more smoothly, we need to take a look at a complete guitar fretboard diagram, as shown below:
+Before we get into what we can do to make learning the notes on the fretboard a lot easier, we need to take a look at a complete guitar fretboard diagram, as shown below:

-One thing to point out are the notes that seem to have two names for them.
-You’ll notice that each one has a note with a sharp (#) and one with a flat (b).
+You might already have noticed that some notes seem to have two names.
+You’ll see that each one has a note with a sharp (#) and a note with a flat (b).
 This is because these notes are ‘in between’ notes that are identified with just one letter.

-For example, look at the note on the fifth fret of the A string—it’s a D. Go two frets up to the seventh fret and you have an E. So what about the note in the middle?
-It depends on the context and point of view.
+For example, look at the note on the fifth fret of the A string—it’s a D. Go two frets up to the seventh fret and you have an E. So what about the note in the middle on the sixth fret?
+How to read this note depends on the context and point of view.
 If you take the E note and lower it one fret, you have an Eb.
 At the same time, if you take the D note and raise it one fret you have a D#.
-Same note, same string, same location.
+Same note, same string, same location on the fretboard.
 The point is that both names mean the same note.

-The ‘Chromatic Scale’ in traditional Western music theory is simply every one of the 12 available notes.
+The ‘Chromatic Scale’ in traditional Western music theory simply refers to every one of the 12 available notes.
 Starting with a C note the scale is spelled out as follows: